Accelerate Breakthrough Research with Intuitive Sample Preparation

 Primary Applications:

-- DNA/RNA Extraction: High-throughput genomic sample preparation and purification workflows
+- DNA/RNA Extraction: Useful for high-throughput genomic sample preparation and purification workflows [7].

-- Protein Crystallization: Multiple simultaneous crystallization experiments under varying conditions
+- Protein Crystallization: Allows for multiple simultaneous crystallization experiments under varying conditions [7].

 Laboratory Types: